marthagriggs9/group4_project/README.md

 ## Current Offer on Austin

 As of February 13, 2023 Zillow had 350 listings just in Austin county.
-There are 5 counties included in the metropolitna area.
+There are 5 counties included in the Austin metropolitan area.

 ![Map of houses on sale.
 Austin](./images/Austin_map.png)

 ## Current Offer on Dallas

 As of February 13, 2023 just in Dallas county there were 4023 houses on sale.
-The metroplex includes 19 counties.
+Dallas metropolitan area includes 19 counties.

 ![Map of houses on sale.
 Dallas](./images/dallas_map.png)